friederbluemle/ern-container-transformer-script/README.md

 - `containerPath` : Path to the Container to transform
 - `scriptPath` : Path to the script to execute.
 It can be a local file path (for ex `/Users/username/scripts/myscript.sh`) or a path to a file stored in the Cauldron (for ex `cauldron://scripts/myscript.sh`).
 It is recommended to use the path to a file stored in the CauldronFor the `scriptPath` (the file needs to be added first to the cauldron through the [cauldron add file](https://native.electrode.io/cli-commands/cauldron-add/file) command).
+- `scriptParams`: Optional parameter(s) to pass on the command line when invoking the script.

 ## Notes